Date: Tue, 4 Jul 2006 (delayed)

 Services were plentiful in many places, and real supermarkets were common, a

 pleasant situation that I had rarely seen in the previous few months.
-Accommodation, was usually of a slightly higher standard
+Accommodation

-than neighboring countries, though that was not always the case.
-Roads were
+that was not always the case.
+Roads were consistently good with fairly light

-consistently good with fairly light traffic in the countryside, though the
+traffic in the countryside, though the larger cities were as clotted as they

-larger cities were as clotted as they are in most other parts of the world.
-All
+are in most other parts of the world.
+All of that, not surprisingly, means that

-than most others I’d been through in Asia.
-Not nearly as dear as Australia was,
+the country was noticeably more costly than most others I’d been through in

-but a big step up from Nepal and India.
+Asia.
+Not nearly as dear as Australia was, but a big step up from Nepal and

 However, currently the most

-important factor for touring in Sri Lanka is the two-decade long civil war
+important factor for touring in Sri Lanka is the two-decade long civil war,

-most pointless and insoluble of situations, ethnic differences.
+the most pointless and insoluble of situations, ethnic differences.
 The

 protagonists in this case are the majority of the population, the Sinhalese,